auth0/docs/articles/anomaly-detection/guides/set-anomaly-detection-preferences.md

 ![Anomaly Detection Dashboard](/media/articles/anomaly-detection/anomaly-detection-overview.png)

-## Automated attack protection preferences
+## Bot protection preferences

-Automated attack protection mitigates scripted attacks by detecting when a request is likely to be coming from a bot.
+Bot protection mitigates scripted attacks by detecting when a request is likely to be coming from a bot.
 These are sometimes called  [credential stuffing](/anomaly-detection/concepts/credential-stuffing) attacks.
 It is enabled by default for all connections.
 It provides a basic level of protection against certain attacks that adds very little friction to legitimate users.
 When such an attack is detected, it displays a CAPTCHA step in the login experience to eliminate bot and scripted traffic.

 ::: warning
-Auth0 strongly recommends that you **do not** disable **Automated Attack Protection**, however if you do, you can enable it in the [Dashboard](${manage_url}/#/anomaly).
+Auth0 strongly recommends that you **do not** disable **Bot Protection**, however if you do, you can enable it in the [Dashboard](${manage_url}/#/anomaly).
 :::

 1. Go to [Dashboard > Anomaly Detection](${manage_url}/#/anomaly)
-2. Click on the **Automated Attack Protection** shield.
+2. Click on the **Bot Protection** shield.
 3. Choose whether you wish to use the simple CAPTCHA provided by Auth0, or Google reCAPTCHA (requires external setup and registration).

     - If you choose simple CAPTCHA, you are done with set up.